DJ LeMahieu: 2020

 LeMahieu did not appear in the Yankees' 2020 Opening Day starting lineup after recovering from COVID-19.
 After a four-hit game against the Atlanta Braves, he was batting .431 in 65 at-bats.
 However, he suffered a left thumb sprain against the Boston Red Sox on August 16 and was placed on the 10-day injured list.
 LeMahieu was activated from the injured list on August 29.

 LeMahieu ended the season with a .364 batting average, which was the highest in the American League.
 He was the fourth Yankee to lead the majors in hitting, the ninth Yankee to win an AL batting title, and the first to do so since Bernie Williams in 1998.
 LeMahieu was also the second player ever to win a batting title in each league (LeMahieu led the NL in 2016 with a .348 average playing for the Colorado Rockies) following Ed Delahanty, who hit .410 for Philadelphia (NL) in 1899 and .376 for Washington (AL) in 1902.
 However, LeMahieu became the first player in MLB's "modern era" to win a batting title in both the American and National Leagues.
-With teammate Luke Voit leading the MLB with home runs (with 22), the duo became the first pair of teammates to lead the MLB in batting average and home runs since Hank Aaron (.355) and Eddie Mathews (46 HR) did it in 1959 with the Milwaukee Braves.
+With teammate Luke Voit leading MLB with home runs (with 22), the duo became the first pair of teammates to lead MLB in batting average and home runs since Hank Aaron (.355) and Eddie Mathews (46 HR) did it in 1959 with the Milwaukee Braves.
 Coincidentally, he also became the second Yankees player in a row, after Paul O'Neill in 1994, to win a batting title in a shortened season before entering contract negotiations.
 LeMahieu also led the AL in OBP (.421), OPS (1.011), adjusted OPS+ (177), offensive win percentage (.813), and bWAR for position players (2.8).
 He won his second consecutive Silver Slugger Award and finished third in AL MVP voting behind José Abreu and José Ramírez.

 2021

 On January 27, 2021, LeMahieu signed a six-year, $90 million deal in free agency to return to the Yankees.
-On May 7, 2021 during a game against the Washington Nationals, LeMahieu recorded his 300th career hit with the Yankees, doing so in his 225th game.
+On May 7, 2021, during a game against the Washington Nationals, LeMahieu recorded his 300th career hit with the Yankees, doing so in his 225th game.
 This was the second fastest in team history behind Joe DiMaggio, who accomplished the feat in 200 games.

 In 2021 he batted .268/.349/.362, and had the lowest pull percentage in the major leagues (at 24.8%), and the highest opposite field percentage (at 35.8%).